Manasforcebolt/BrainStorming-01/README.md

 2. Give the time required by you to complete every task on the shared google-doc.
 3. Give a workflow for your task on the shared google-doc.
 4. Document the whole project coding part on your IDE (preferably google Collab).
-5. After completing the project upload the same on thi github repository
+5. After completing the project upload the same on this github repository creating your own branch.